dieterich-lab/rp-bp/docs/source/getting-started.rst

 There is no *latest* tag, you need to specify the version tag.
 See `rpbp/tags <https://quay.io/repository/biocontainers/rpbp?tab=tags>`_ for valid values for ``<tag>``.

-For detailed installation instructions, refer to `Installation <installation.html>`_.
+For detailed installation instructions, refer to :ref:`installation_full`.

 **Rp-Bp** quickstart